pronesto/DCC888/PhiFunctions/README.md

 In the first part, we shall implement a "tentative" semantics for phi-functions.
 I say tentative because it will only work for a very special flavor of SSA-form programs: the so-called programs in *Conventional Static Single-Assignment (CSSA)
 Form*.
+In the second part, we shall implement the "correct" semantics of phi-functions, using a notion of 'phi-block'.
+All these implementations must be done in [lang.py](lang.py).
+This file has a few `TODO` comments that mark the places where interventions are expected.

 ### Conventional Static Single-Assignment Form